TileDB-Inc/TileDB-Trino/README.md

 ## Arrays as SQL Tables

-When a multi-dimensional array is queried in Presto, the dimensions are converted to table columns for the result set.
+When a multi-dimensional array is queried in Trino, the dimensions are converted to table columns for the result set.
 TileDB array attributes attributes are also returned as columns.

 ### Dense Arrays